rsmith531/online_hours_tracker/README.md

 Enter: [websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API).

 Traditionally, the only time the server talks to a client is when the client sends a request.
 A websocket is basically a two-way persisting connection between a client and a server.
 This means the server can initiate a request to give the client some new information.
 The technology apparently has some caveats and implementation details that are all nicely abstracted away by [**socket.io**](https://socket.io/).
 I applied this capability to advise all of the server's websocket-connected clients that it has new information for them.

+### Timeline

+When I first dreamt up the idea of showing a live summary of the workday, I had a few design requirements in my head:

+- Represent the active and paused segments of the workday.
+- Represent when the user is working past the estimated 8 hour workday.
+- Label the start, current, and estimated end points on the line.

+Trying to stick with my existing libraries, I looked at Primevue's [Timeline](https://primevue.org/timeline/) first, but the points were evenly spaced, and you could not change the spacing to show relative differences in segment lengths.
+Then I thought, "What if I used a line chart with points whose *y*-value is constant?"
+That would get me a straight line with varying spacing between the points.
+I would just need to find a way to show the line without showing the chart.
+Research led me to [Chart.js](https://www.chartjs.org/docs/latest/charts/line.html), but it seemed like too much of the implementation was abstracted away for me to extract the line from the line chart.
+It's a very "batteries included" package where the customization is limited to the methods provided by the package.

+I landed on [**D3.js**](https://d3js.org/d3-shape/line).
+There's [a lot of mixed emotions](https://www.reddit.com/r/d3js/comments/1230xcm/d3_is_going_to_be_made_irrelevant_by_its/) about this older package, but it felt like a box of Legos you could use to piece together some really unique builds.
+The library was designed during a time before front-end frameworks really embraced reactivity and virtual DOMs, so it took a little haranguing to get it working right in Vue.
+I'm not convinced my implementation is the most efficient or cleanest, but it sure does look nifty and perfectly achieves the design requirements I set out with.

 ### Security